jon-harper/jon-harper.github.io/docs/resume.md

 ------
 **Top Shelf Solutions** (2002 - 2021)

-Served in dual roles for a desktop publishing and operations management business.

-*Assistant Operations Manager*
+*Assistant Operations Manager (2012-2016)*

-- Designed meeting covers, headers, and other templates to satisfy branding guidelines.
+- Designed meeting covers, headers, and other templates to satisfy client branding guidelines.
-- Developed generic templates to simplify material generation for new clients.
+- Developed templates to simplify material generation for new clients.
-- Edited and proofread both internal and external materials for style, content, and branding comformity.
+- Edited & proofread internal & external materials for style, content, and branding comformity.
 - Followed client technologies and current IT trends.
-- Responsible for all personalized meeting materials.
 - Composed and edited SVP & C-level executive biographies.
-- Provided quality control for printed matter.
-- Assisted in preparation and shipping of meeting materials.
+- Provided quality control for printed matter and assisted in preparation and shipping.

-*IT Manager*
+*IT Manager (2003-2021)*

-- Oversaw the  lifecycle of a small business network over nearly 20 years:
+- Oversaw the  lifecycle of a small (5-8 seat) business network over nearly 20 years.
-    - Responsible for backups, failover plans, and disaster restoration.
-    - Managed transition from local office server to cloud-based solutions.
-    - Provided all other IT needs for a 5- to 8-seat office network.
 - Assisted with client IT needs:
     - Migrated client (The Harvard Group) to Office 365 and SharePoint in 2011-2012.
     - Transitioned phone and video conferencing IT services to lower overhead and add new capabilities.